shikha1108/notes/technicalTerms.md

 It can still have multiple default or static methods, but it must have exactly one abstract method.

 ### Java Releases:
-* The lastest java relese is JAVA 21.
+* The lastest java release is JAVA 21.

 ### Spring